RMWinslow/bib/paper/gibson2014time.md

 >  Using a plausible functional form assumption inan IV setting, we demonstrate that wage-optimizing sleep is approximately 9 hours pernight in the United States.
 This is higher than the average sleep amount reported in thedata—8.3 hours—and it is much higher than the 7 to 8 hours per night that the medicalliterature generally considers to result in lowest total mortality (Cappuccio et al., 2010)

+Biddle Hamermesh 1990 might be interesting to take a look at.
+SUpposed to be simple model of time use between work, leisure, and sleep.
+Might be a good teaching example.